 - Crémant – A close relative to Champagne, Crémant is made in other areas of France, like Burgundy where you’ll find a Crémant de Bourgogne.
 These places can also use varietals other than Chardonnay, Pinot Noir and Petit Meunier so you’ll find a great variance in styles.
 Finally, it’s usually priced much lower than its big brother.

 - Prosecco – Thanks to Italians and their love of great wine and food, we have an extremely reasonably priced sparkling wine made from Glera grapes.
 Prosecco isn’t made under the rigid requirements of méthode champenoise, which makes it easier to produce, and thus cheaper.
 It also means the bubbles don’t carry as much finesse, but that’s a small trade off considering the price difference as most bottles will cost around $10-15.
+These are totally accessible bubbles on a budget.

 - Sparkling wine – Almost every American producer of bubbles calls their product sparkling wine.
 A few lucky Californian producers are permitted to use the term “Champagne” but anyone else trying to label their sparkling wine as such can expect a lawsuit.
 Prices can vary greatly, especially among California producers, so don’t be afraid to try something from Michigan or New York’s Finger Lakes region.